donghankim/AlphaOmuk/README.md

 Alpha represents the smallest utility value found, while beta represents the largest utility value.
 In the example above, if white beings by evaluating state D, then the utility at state D will be min(0,0) = 0.
 State C has two child nodes, and if H is evaluated first, then we can prune state G.
 This is because we know for a fact that state A is a min node, and therefore whatever utility is returned, white will never choose any state with a utility higher than 0 (state D).
 As a result, States G and E will be pruned if white evaluates the states in a bottom-up manner.

-However, even with alpha-beta pruning, in games with large state spaces (like Gomoku) we still need to make adjustments.
-Therefore, I have added a few more adjustments.
-First, I have set the depth level to 8 (iterative deepening) and have limited the search space to a 6x6 board from the last move placed.
-The search space is increased by 1 if there are less than 2 moves to evaluate.
-On a 8x8 board, if the last move made by the oponent is (3,4), minimax will only evaluate $\sum\limits_{i=1}^{5}\sum\limits_{j=2}^{6} minimax(S_{i,j})$

-Despite all these efforts, without some kind of heuristic, minimax fails to play properly.
-My minimax implementation can be found in <strong>agent/minimax.py</strong>.
+To further optimizem minimax, we can cache (store) the game tree since in a determininstic, non-stochastic environment, the state values will not change.
+Moreover, we can employ an iterative deepening approach to prevent minimax from recursing too deep into the game tree.
+The search space is also limited based on the last move played.
+For example, if the last move placed is (3,4), minimax will only evaluate $\sum\limits_{i=1}^{5}\sum\limits_{j=2}^{6} minimax(S_{i,j})$.
+However, Despite all these efforts, without a heuristic, minimax fails to play optimially in time.
+In fact, when the action space is greater than 9, the amount of time it takes for minimax to find a solution is unacceptable.

 ## Monte-Carlo Tree Simulation

 ## $V^{\pi}(s)$ Policy Iteration